MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ## **8. FAQ**

-**1. Do I need to reintegrate now to new solution, APIs?**
+**1. Do I need to reintegrate now to the new solution, APIs?**

-No, you dont need to reintegrate to new solution.
-We are biulding Facade which will forward all your integration messages to new solution and return needed responses.
-Only thing we ask you is to review the upcoming changes outlined above and update your integration accordingly.
+No, you don't need to reintegrate to the new solution.
+We are building Facade which will forward all your integration messages to the new solution and return needed responses.
+The only thing we ask you is to review the upcoming changes outlined above and update your integration accordingly.

-**2. How will migration of data work?
+**2. How will the migration of data work?
 In sandbox and production?**

-We will migrate 3 years of production data to new environment.
-Sandpbox data will not be migrate due to diferent merchant and payment point setup.
+We will migrate 3 years of production data to the new environment.
+Sandbox data will not be migrated due to different merchant and payment point setups.

 **3. When can I integrate to the Recurring API?**